 12. A man named Charles Osborne hiccupped for 68 years.

-13. Right-handed people live an average of 9 years longer than left-handed people.
+13. Right-handed people live on average 9 years longer than left-handed people.

-14. Approximately 2/3 of people tilt their heads to the right when kissing.
+14. About 2/3 of people tilt their head to the right when kissing.

 15. A person forgets 90% of his dreams.

-16. The total length of blood vessels in the human body is about 100 thousand km.
+16. The total length of blood vessels in the human body is approximately 100 thousand km.

 17. In spring, the respiratory rate is on average 1/3 higher than in autumn.

-18. By the end of life, a person remembers an average of 150 trillion bits of information.
+18. By the end of life, a person remembers on average 150 trillion bits of information.

 20. When you blush, your stomach turns red too.

-21. The feeling of thirst appears when the loss of water is equal to 1% of body weight.
+21. Thirst occurs when water loss equals 1% of body weight.
 A loss of more than 5% can lead to fainting, and more than 10% can lead to death from dehydration.

-22. At least 700 enzymes work in the human body.
+22. There are at least 700 enzymes working in the human body.

 23. Humans are the only creatures that sleep on their backs.